Onur232/Search-API/README.md

 ## Getting Started

-The jar files created by this projects is used to get Rest response and show them as JSON objects in browser.
+The jar file created by this projects is used to get Rest response and show them as JSON objects in browser.

 ### Prerequisites